 Wolfram|Alpha for Google Docs is designed to pull up information on your desired topic.
 It’s like having the Google search query function directly in your document.

 Once you enter what you want in the search bar and hit “Compute Selection,” it pulls up everything you’ll need regarding your question and puts in the correct answer into your text.

 MindMeister takes outlines or data you’ve entered into a document and generates a mind map or a flowchart that can be put into your document.
 It works best with bullet-pointed lists, and should only be used once the list is fully complete, as editing images isn’t possible once it’s been generated.
 This add-on is good for brainstorming and creating a diagram in your document.

 5. Auto-Latex Equations

 It bypasses the Google chart tools and equation editor.
-You enter your equation in the toolbar and it creates an image of your equation, rather than having it typed directly into your document.
+You enter the equation in the toolbar and it creates an image of your equation, rather than having it typed directly into your document.
 You can reverse-engineer this by hitting “De-render equation.”

 6. Flat Music Notation

 Flat Music Notation helps you write, transcribe, and listen to your music in the tool.
-Once you’re done writing it, you can listen to the music you’ve written and edit it accordingly before putting your composition into your document.
+Once you’re done writing it, you can listen to the music you’ve written and edited it accordingly before putting your composition into your document.